javascript-constructor-en-clase

 Basic example

-Imagine we want to create a class Car that represents different cars.
-We want each car to have properties like make, model, and year.
+Imagine we want to create a Car class to represent different cars.
+We want each car to have properties like brand, model, and year.

 class Car {